yoyoberenguer/PygameShader/README.md

 # 2DVideoGame-SpecialEffects
+## In progress will be updated soon
-2D Game texture special effects
+## 2D Game texture special effects